Many have heard the phrase:

 But if we could track every crime, document the perpetrator, capture their reasons for committing the crime, determine every aspect of that person’s life, and regress it back to previous causes, we’d find a lattice of causal streams that create outcomes.

 If you have causal streams, you don’t need correlations.
-Correlations are what you go on when you don’t have data, and the less data you have the more correlation you have to rely on because it’s the only thing you have.
+Correlations are what you go on when you don’t have data, and the less data you have the more you’re left with noticing relationships between variables.

 Everything is caused

-- The observation of correlations is a practical response to not having enough data, knowledge, and visibility into causal chains
+- The observation of correlations is a practical response to not having enough data, knowledge, and visibility to talk about causal relationships.

-- The precise amount of data required to transition from a correlation observation to a statement of cause is nuanced, and is probably best left to experts in the particular field in question
+- The precise amount of data required to transition from a correlation observation to a statement of cause is nuanced and differs based on the situation.